-Joseph Castelluccio is the Senior Vice President, overseeing NADAP’s Substance Abuse Centralized Assessment Program, all operational and clinical aspects for this high volume assessment and referral program, and the Brooklyn-based Assessment, Case management and Employment Program (Project ACE).
+Joseph Castelluccio is the Senior Vice President, overseeing several NADAP departments.
+Joseph oversees all operational and clinical aspects of the Substance Abuse Centralized Assessment Program, a high volume assessment and referral program, and the Brooklyn-based Assessment, Case Management and Employment Program (Project ACE).
+In addition he oversees NADAP’s Health Homes Care Coordination Program serving thousands of clients annually in partnership with medical and behavioral health providers.
 Joseph also contributes to agency-wide administrative activities in new business development, policy formulation and corporate compliance.

 Joseph has over 25 years of leadership experience in the fields of substance use disorder treatment, HIV/AIDS support services, and LGBTQ programming.
 Prior to joining NADAP, he provided strategic leadership in both the private and not-for-profit sectors of social services, including outpatient treatment, hospital-based programs, and community-based organizations.

 Joseph has earned a BA in Psychology from NYU, a Masters Degree in Social Work from Adelphi University, and has conducted additional graduate studies at NYU and Columbia University School of Business.
 He is a NYS and internationally Credentialed Alcoholism and Substance Abuse Counselor (CASAC and IADC) and has been an adjunct lecturer in psychology and substance use studies at Marymount Manhattan College.
 Joseph is a member of several professional organizations.